-Assessing risk, safety monitoring and management; Learning lessons when things go wrong
+Assessing risk, safety monitoring and management

-- Risk assessments were in place to reduce the risk of harm to people.
-These included environmental and individual risk assessments and provided staff with guidance on the actions to take to reduce the risk. - The service assessed people prior to them moving to the service to ensure the service could safely meet the person's individual needs. - The service was committed to driving improvement and learning.
-The service responded appropriately when accidents and incidents occurred.
-Records were analysed for patterns or trends and incidents were used as a learning opportunity. - The environment and equipment were safe and well maintained.
+- Risk assessments were in place to reduce the risks to people.
+These included environmental and individual risk assessments and provided staff guidance on actions to take to reduce the risk. - The service assessed people prior to them moving to the service to ensure the service could safely meet the person's individual needs. - The environment and equipment were safe and well maintained.